Skip to main content

 Given the tool's complexity, does the description cover enough for an agent to succeed on first attempt?

-Given the complexity (11 parameters, nested objects, no output schema), the description is incomplete.
-It does not explain return values, how advanced features work, or practical usage patterns, leaving the agent to rely solely on parameter descriptions.
+Given the tool's complexity (11 parameters, nested objects, no output schema), the description is too brief.
+It does not explain return values, process, or how the advanced techniques are used.

 Complex tools with many parameters or behaviors need more documentation.
 Simple tools need less.
 This dimension scales expectations accordingly.